Article Badge Image

 Annual fees

-One of the top things that we looked at when comparing robo-advisors is their fee structures.
+One of the top things we looked at when comparing robo-advisors is their fee structures.

-When it comes to investing, fees are incredibly important.
-Investing is a marathon based on long-term compounding of your money.
+Fees are significant when it comes to investing.
+Investing is a marathon based on the long-term compounding of your money.

-Fees also compound over time, so what seems like a small fee can take a huge bite out of your account’s balance over long periods of time.
+Fees also compound over time, so what seems like a small fee can take a massive bite out of your account's balance over long periods.

 To see the impact of investment fees, consider this example: